 Boston fern is a classic, old-fashioned houseplant valued for its long, lacy fronds.
-Although the fern isn’t difficult to grow, it tends to shed its leaves if it doesn’t receive plenty of bright light.
+Although the fern isn’t difficult to grow, it tends to shed its leaves if it doesn’t receive plenty of bright light and water.
 Watering a Boston fern isn’t rocket science, but understanding how much and how often to water Boston ferns requires a bit of practice and careful attention.
 Too much or too little water are both detrimental to the plant.
 Let’s learn more about Boston fern irrigation.

 How to Water a Boston Fern